 If you get good fortune, keep the paper with you.
 If you get a bad fortune, worry not!
 You can wrap the paper strip around the wooden poles at the temple grounds so the spirits will take care of it for you and protect you from all bad.

 A traditional Japanese tea ceremony is one of the most popular cultural experiences in Tokyo.
 The Japanese tea ceremony is a form of art and locals study it for years.
-This is a must for any zen-lover.
+This is a great thing to do in Tokyo for any zen-lover.

 Attend a soothing tea ceremony as a form of relaxation.
 This is a great activity for families, couples and solo tourists to Tokyo.
 Learn more about customs and manners around serving matcha tea.
 You can use unique Japanese utensils specifically created for the sole purpose of drinking matcha.